JKindonNtx/solutions-euc/collateral/scripts/Citrix/ReadMe.md

 - Delete all snapshots matching the above naming pattern older than `20` based on the `ImageSnapsToRetain` parameter
 - Log all output to the default `LogPath` directory of `C:\Logs\MCSReplicateBaseImage.log` and rollover logs after `5 days` based on the default `LogRollover` value.

-#### Advanced Selection of specific PD Snapshot ID, manual Auth, Source Exclusion and no forced replication.
+#### Advanced selection of specific PD Snapshot ID, manual auth, Source exclusion and no forced replication.

 ```
 $params = @{